Strength Training Exercises for Seniors: Everything You Need to Know

 Stand tall with your feet shoulder- to hip-width apart.
 Hold your arms straight out in front of you at shoulder level, and brace your core.
 This is your starting position.

 From here, push your hips back, and bend your knees to slowly lower your body into a squat, not letting your knees cave in as you do so.
-Pause, then push through your heels to slowly to return to starting position.
+Pause, then push through your heels to slowly to return to your starting position.
 That’s one rep. Aim for 10 to 15 reps.

 Make it easier: Stand in front of a chair.
 Keeping your weight on your heels, bend your knees to slowly lower your body to the chair with control.
 As soon as your rear touches the seat, push through your heels to return to standing.
 Still too challenging?
 Check out more tips in our beginner’s guide to the squat.